 The retail real estate market’s leading players gathered in Las Vegas recently for their biggest event of the year, the International Council of Shopping Centers' RECon or ICSC RECon 2019.
 RECon is the global convention for the shopping center industry.
 Here are some of the most talked about trends that I noticed at this year’s show.
 Brick-and-Mortar vs. Online Retail Sites

 Physical stores are playing a larger role in the success of online brands and their sales.
 This shift in the marketplace signals that traditional retail is not dying, it’s evolving – retailers must continually evolve and grow to stay competitive.
-For example, new technologies like Google Images and Pinterest Lens let shoppers send an image of a product found online, so that consumers can quickly locate the item when they visit the physical stores.
+For example, new technologies like Google Images and Pinterest Lens let shoppers send an image of a product found online, so that they can quickly locate the item when visiting the physical stores.
 These apps help you easily access and purchase goods in the manner best suited for your needs.
 Retailers that adapt to this trend will have larger product exposure and greater ability to convert consumer traffic into sales.

 Amazon’s partnership with in-store pickups and Warby Parker’s push to open storefronts nationwide are two examples of online brands seeing the advantage of adding a brick-and-mortar element.
 The ICSC reports that sales drop 77% when an online brand closes a physical location, while purchases increase 37% when an online retailer opens a new brick-and-mortar store.
 Store Closings